 If EITC exceeds the amount of taxes owed, it results in a tax refund to those who claim and qualify for the credit.
 To get the credit, workers must meet certain requirements and file a tax return, even if they don't owe any tax or are not required to file.

-The 7th annual EITC Awareness day was a success with help from our partners--employers like you, government agencies, social service organizations, and others in your community who have a vested interest in reaching and educating workers about EITC.
-Find more information on EITC Awareness Day on EITC Central (this site is not on irs.gov and you will receive a warning to visit this IRS-sponsored site).
+Join with IRS's partners--employers like you, government agencies, social service organizations, and others in your community to reach and educate educating workers about EITC.
+Find more information on EITC Awareness Day on EITC Central.

 How Can You Help Increase EITC Awareness?